 CDME employs a growing cadre of undergraduate and graduate students across the spectrum of majors.
 These students bring different focus areas and passions to projects executed by CDME.
 The cross section currently includes students from multiple engineering disciplines, business and finance, visual communications, marketing and industrial design.
 CDME works to ensure they get out to customer sites and see what engineering and manufacturing actually looks like.
 CDME strives to ensure that students learn the business of manufacturing.
 This includes:

-Students at CDME learn how to identify and develop new business opportunities for CDME and its member companies.
+Students at CDME learn how to identify and develop new business opportunities for CDME and its partner companies.

 Students are involved in ideation and creation sessions with customers, which lead to novel solutions for industry.